• Skip to primary navigation

 You will need boiled potatoes, spices (we use salt, black pepper and paprika), parsley and olive oil.
 If you like spicy food, you can add in crushed chili or red pepper flakes (pul biber) too.
 Combine all these in a bowl and your filling is ready.

-We do love borek with this simple potato filling but you can always make your own twist.
+We do love this simple borek with potato filling but you can always make your own twist.

 If you are a cheese lover, you might want to make a potato and cheese borek recipe.
 So add some cheese in this filling mixture.
 We recommend crumbled feta cheese (Turkish white cheese), grated Turkish kasar cheese (similar to mozzarella) or cheddar cheese.